webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### runtime sized arrays

-Arrays that are at the root scope storage declarations are the only arrays that can be specified with no size
+Arrays that are at the root scope storage declarations are the only arrays that can be specified with no size.

 ```wgsl
 @group(0) @binding(0) var<storage> foo: array<mat4x4f>;